 Difficulty level: 4 out of 5

-Playthrough with Bulleta Whilst I like this game, I don't like the rounds system at all, I would have much preferred it to use the traditional rounds system used in the previous games.
-For once I got Oboro Bishamon to appear -I usually don't bother with this as the requirement to do it is too hard (get through the game without being "downed" once) but this time I pulled it off.
+Playthrough with Bulleta.
+Whilst I like this game, I don't like the rounds system at all, I would have much preferred it to use the traditional rounds system used in the previous games.
+I got Oboro Bishamon to appear -I usually don't bother with this as the requirement to do it is too hard (get through the game without being "downed" once) but this time I pulled it off.

 X-Men: Children of the Atom